netdata/netdata/README.md

    :love_you_gesture: Netdata Cloud does not prevent you from using your Netdata Agents and Parents directly, and vice versa.<br/>
    :ok_hand: Your metrics are still stored in your network when you connect your Netdata Agents and Parent to Netdata Cloud.

+## How it works

+Netdata is built around a **modular metrics processing pipeline**.

+Each Netdata Agent can perform the following functions:

+1. **COLLECT**<br/>
+   Uses [internal](https://github.com/netdata/netdata/tree/master/collectors) and [external](https://github.com/netdata/go.d.plugin/tree/master/modules) plugins to collect data from their sources.
+Netdata can also scrape OpenMetrics sources and accept StatsD metrics.

+2. **STORE**<br/>
+   Uses database engine plugins to store the collected data, either in memory and/or on disk.
+We have developed our own `dbengine` for storing the data in a very efficient manner, allowing Netdata to have less than 1 byte per sample on disk and amazingly fast queries.

+3. **LEARN** (ML)<br/>
+   Trains multiple Machine-Learning (ML) models per metric to learn the behavior of each metric individually.

+4. **DETECT** (ML)<br/>
+   Uses the trained machine learning (ML) models to detect outliers and mark collected samples as **anomalies**.
+Netdata stores anomaly information together with each sample and also streams it to Netdata Parents, so that the anomaly is also available at query time for the whole retention of each metric.

+5. **CHECK**<br/>
+   Uses its configured alerts to check the metrics for common issues and send alert notifications.

+6. **STREAM**<br/>
+   Push metrics in real-time to Netdata Parents.

+7. **ARCHIVE**<br/>
+   Export metrics to industry standard time-series databases, like `prometheus`, `influxdb`, `opentsdb`, `graphite`, etc.

+8. **QUERY**<br/>
+   Provide an API to query the data and present interactive dashboards to users.

+When using Netdata Parents, all the functions of a Netdata Agent (except data collection) can be delegated to Parents to offload production systems.

 ## FAQ

 ### :shield: Is this secure?